scrtlabs/rock-paper-secret-guide/README.md

 ```

 ## Contract's Function
 Let's review how the contract operates.
 It accepts three types of messages: 'New Game,' 'Join Game,' and 'Submit Choice,' where choices can be `rock`, `paper`, or `scissors`.
 With each message, it updates the internal game status for the specified game.
-After the game concludes, you can query for the winner
+After the game concludes, you can query for the winner.
 ![image](https://user-images.githubusercontent.com/98821241/267093633-056c269d-cf1f-4ec3-bcd6-33a528997966.png)

+### Privacy
+This contract function relies on Secret Network's privacy features, which enable and ensure fair gameplay.
+Messages sent to the contract, in particular the choice of
+Rock, Paper, or Scissors by the player must remain confidential both as the input to the contract, and as the state saved by the contract.
+If these messages
+where public, as is the case with other Smart Contract Networks, the player who played first would expose their choice to their opponent, who can beat him every time.
+Note that the contract does not concern itself with the encrytion of the choice saved to storage, nor the decryption of the input.
+Secret Network takes care of that
+behind the scenes, allowing only encrypted messages to be received by the node.

 ## Upload the Contract
 There are two steps for uploading the .wasm file we got in the compilation step.